dillonkearns/gitbook-elm-graphql/chapter1.md

 ### Elm `SelectionSets`

+Let's build up the same **selection set** as above in Elm code.
 When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.
 Let's walk through the process of building up the `currentUser` example above with `elm-graphql`.

 ```haskell
 query : SelectionSet notSureYet RootQuery